IT has to become a key ingredient of business growth, and the CIO also has to become a key contributor in the corporate board.

-- Understand board member and their mindset: The CIO should be able to sway the board to get his projects moving, for that he might need to understand the board members and their mindset.
-Call it politics or networking, it’s a must do for the CIO to work them individually first and then collectively to move forward.
+- Understand board members and their mindset: The CIO should be able to sway the board to get his/her projects moving, for that he/she might need to understand the board members and their mindset.
+Call it politics or networking, it’s a must do for the CIO to work with them individually first and then collectively to move forward.
 So staying dedicated to the principle and learning your company's political avenues will provide the influence needed to improve any organization's IT.

 - Dong “homework” before sitting there: Regarding communications with the Board, understand your time in front of the Board will be brief, focus on what they are interested in and be sure to devote the effort to preparing in advance.
 Provide a brief summary of the purpose, how you want this to conclude and what you are asking from the Board.
 Provide reference materials, don’t concentrate on technical minutia.
 As C-suite, the CIO must understand the business so that you can make appropriate strategic recommendations with respect to the use of technology to achieve business goals.

 - Perform the Dual Roles: The CIO faces with the challenge of educating, mentoring and coaching peers and board level executives on what information technologies are and what they can and cannot really do in terms of delivering a measurable return on investment.
 At the same time, the CIO has to deliver on the solutions that are promised and assure that the expected value is obtained from these solutions.
 To perform this dual role, the CIO has to be as effective at managing key relationships with peers and board members; effective at both formal and informal communication and more importantly, able to interact with and communicate with other members of the executive team in business terms.